 Welcome to your college: your home away from home!
-For most of you, this is your first time moving out and living on your own, which is why I’ve created a short college student checklist of items you’ll want to have.
+For most of you, this is your first time moving out and living on your own, which is why I’ve created a short dorm room checklist of items you’ll want to have.

-I highly recommend putting cube organizers on your college student checklist, or shelves of some sort, to store all of your miscellaneous items.
+To keep everything organized, you’ll want to add cube organizers to your dorm room checklist, or shelves of some sort, to store all of your miscellaneous items.
 They aren’t very expensive and are great for serving multiple purposes (TV stand, storage, displaying picture frames, etc.).
-I bought some fabric cube bins to place my DVDs, electronics, and other loose items in.
+I bought some fabric cube bins (see below) to place my DVDs, electronics, and other loose items in.
 Assembly isn’t too bad – I am terrible at putting things together but was able to do this on my own.

 And Don’t Forget the Fabric Cube Bins